Everything Butt Anal Play

-Here you will find some of the most fun things you can do with you and your partner’s bum to integrate into your sex life.
-Anal play is a great way to work towards anal sex, but it’s also perfect on it’s own or paired with your standard intercourse.
+Here you will find some of the most fun things you can do with you and your partner’s bum to integrate into anal play your sex life.
+Anal play is a great way to work towards anal sex, but it’s also perfect on its own or paired with your standard intercourse.

 Starting with oral sex on the vagina or penis before working around to the back is a great way to implement anal licking.
 Once you get started, alternate between full laps with a flattened tongue, and thrusting the tip of your tongue against the anus in a penetrative form.
 Licking in circles around the anus, quick flicks, and other creative movements will make the experience more pleasurable for both the giver and receiver.
 The more you both get into enjoying yourselves, the more your partner will enjoy seeing your delight ignite.

 Now that you know the butt is no longer taboo– and that both men and women reap the benefits of anal stimulation– it’s time to talk pegging.
 Pegging is when a woman dons a strap on toy and penetrates her partner’s anus.
-Following the same principles as any healthy anal sexual activity, you’ll want to be sure to communicate and lubricate before giving it a go.
+Follow the same principles as any healthy anal sexual activity, be sure to communicate and lubricate.

-Again, you’ll want to start with massaging the anus and maybe start with inserting a finger or an anal toy, like the G-pop from Fun Toys.
+Again, you’ll want to start with massaging the anus and maybe start with inserting a finger or an anal toy, like the Aneros Eupho Syn.
 If you use a plug, always make sure to use one with a flared base so it doesn’t get lost in the cavernous wonder that is the rectum.
 If you lose a toy in a boy, y’all will have no choice but to go to the ER.
-An easy way to play with pegging is with a strap on set like the Sportsheets Anal Explorer kit.
-It comes with an adjustable harness and two silicone dildos so you can use the size that is best for your partner.
+An easy way to play with pegging is with a strap on set like the Broad City Pegasus Pegging Kit.